When does IV identification not restrict outcomes?: Defining outcome-nonrestrictive IV identification

-As a result, an implication of Definition \ref{def:oai} is that a treatment effect parameter is outcome-agnostic identified only if both of it's constituent counterfactual means $\mu_c^t$ and $\mu_c^{t'}$ are.
-In the other direction, note that identification of $\mu_c^t$ and $\mu_c^{t'}$ immediately implies identificaiton of $\Delta^{t,t'}_c$.
-We can combine these observations in the following result: \begin{proposition} $\Delta^{t,t'}_c$ is outcome-agnostic identified if and only if $\mu_c^t$ and $\mu_c^{t'}$ are, for the same $c$. \end{proposition} \begin{proof} See Section \ref{proofsec}. \end{proof} Although researchers are typically more interested in treatment effect parameters like $\Delta^{t,t'}_c$ than they are with counterfactual means, we can---informed by Proposition \ref{prop:ifTEthenmeans}---begin our analysis of outcome-agnostic identification with the simpler counterfactual means before considering treatment effects.
+Note that identification of $\mu_c^t$ and $\mu_c^{t'}$ immediately implies identification of $\Delta^{t,t'}_c=\mu_c^{t'}-\mu_c^{t}$.
+With outcome-nonrestrictive identification, this implication in fact goes the other way as well: outcome nonrestrictive identification of $\Delta^{t,t'}_c$ requires outcome-nonrestrictive identification of each constituent part $\mu_c^t$, $\mu_c^{t'}$ .
+The intuition is that absent assumptions about the joint distribution of potential outcomes, data from individuals with $T_i=t'$ provide no information about $Y_i(t')$ for a different treatment $t'\ne t$, and vice-versa.
+Thus, we have: \begin{proposition} $\Delta^{t,t'}_c$ for $t'\ne t$ is outcome-nonrestrictive identified if and only if $\mu_c^t$ and $\mu_c^{t'}$ are. \end{proposition} See Appendix \ref{proofsec} for proofs.
+Although researchers are typically more interested in treatment effect parameters like $\Delta^{t,t'}_c$ than they are in counterfactual means, we can---informed by Proposition \ref{prop:ifTEthenmeans}---begin our analysis of outcome-nonrestrictive identification with the simpler counterfactual means, before later considering treatment effects.\footnote{The proof in Section \ref{proofsec} extends Proposition \ref{prop:ifTEthenmeans} to cover treatment effect parameters that involve more than two separate treatment states, which is useful for the study of interaction effects in Section \ref{sec:empirical}.}